 Throughout our design process, there was a lot of importance in being able to communicate and compromise with the client.
 Though there were topics that we did not agree on, we fully communicated our rationals with each other to understand each other’s restrictions and values in depth.

 Along the lines of compromise, we also had to separate our needs from our wants.
-There were aspects that NEEDED to be on the website, and some preferences that users desired due to their own personal values.
-We could not cater to everybody’s single wishes but designed based on the research we had that could give us more concrete problem spaces and what the client laid out as necessary elements on the website.
+There were aspects that needed to be on the website, and other aspects that were preferred but not necessary or not functional.
+It was not feasible to cater to everybody’s wishes.
+What helped was basing design choices on our user research and testing we had that could give us more concrete problems to focus on and what the client laid out as necessary elements on the website.